joshuaar/akka_example/README.md

 don't really need them for this example, as all libraries are included.
 You do need scalac in order to compile the code.

+NOTE: In Scala 2.10, Akka is included by default, so the jars aren't necessary.

 ## Installing

 To check out the repo, do